PhilipZubel/currencyConverter/README.md

 View this project at: https://philipzubel.github.io/currencyConverter/

-API used in this project: https://api.exchangeratesapi.io/
+API used for this project: https://api.exchangeratesapi.io/

 Technologies used:
 - React.js and JavaScript